-Earlier this spring, Qualcomm touted more than a dozen phones that feature its latest system-on-chip, the Snapdragon 865.
+Earlier this spring, Qualcomm touted more than a dozen phones that feature the Snapdragon 865.
 The Google Pixel 5 wasn't included, but don't panic — Qualcomm's list only features phones that have already been announced.
-Since past Pixel flagships have featured the best Qualcomm chip available, it's a safe bet that the Snapdragon 865 is coming to the Pixel 5, just like it will be found in most of the best Android phones coming out this year.
+Since past Pixel flagships have featured the best Qualcomm chip available, you would think that the Snapdragon 865 — or its successor, the Snapdragon 865 Plus — would come to the Pixel 5, since Qualcomm's top-of-the-line chipset powers many of the best Android phones.

 Or at least that's what we assumed until 9to5Google got its hands on the Camera app for the upcoming Pixel 4a release.
 Within that app, there's code related to the Pixel 5 which suggests that phone will ship with a Snapdragon 765G system-on-chip.

 The Snapdragon 765 is a midrange processor, unlike the high-end Snapdragon 865 found in phones like Samsung's new Galaxy S20 models.
 That would suggest less processing oomph, though the 765 has an integrated 5G modem.
 The G variant of the Snapdragon 765 lineup is optimized for gaming, with faster graphics rendering and support for hardware and software tweaks aimed at mobile games.

 There's also a third option for what the Pixel 5's processor could be: the Snapdragon 768G.
 Essentially a newer version of the 765G, this chipset features a faster GPU and boosts the clock speed of the main core in the CPU.
 In other words, a Snapdragon 768G-powered Pixel 5 would have more of a performance punch than one with a 765 chipset.